postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Adding collections and environments from another Workspace

 You can add collections or environments from another Workspace for your personal or team Workspaces.
+The personal Workspaces view appears by default.
+Click "Team" to add collections or environments to team Workspaces.

 In the [Workplaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a Workspace and click the **Add to workspace** button.